 A lot can be done and achieved in the weeks and days from hiring an employee to the actual joining date.
 It is best, to be prepared for the new hire, with respect to their individual needs.
 Getting things organized and sorted out after an employee joins makes the employee feel unwelcome.

-Much of the paper work on the part of the employee can be done prior to joining through an Employee portal, or via mails.
-Access to employee portal can also help them connect to the organization as a whole, with newsfeed and other company related information.
+Much of the paperwork on the part of the employee can be done prior to joining through an Employee portal, or via mails.
+Access to the employee portal can also help them connect to the organization as a whole, with a newsfeed and other company-related information.

 Here’s a checklist of things to do prior to the employee joining